NationalGenomicsInfrastructure/ngisweden.se/README.md

 5. Go through the WordPress install and log into the admin interface
 6. Go to _Plugins_ > _Add new_ and search for, install and activate _"All-in-One WP Migration"_.
 7. Got to the [plugin import page](http://localhost:8000/wp-admin/admin.php?page=ai1wm_import) and drop your exported archive.
-  - It takes a while, grab a coffee and be patient ;)
+  - It takes a really long time, grab a coffee and be patient ;)

 Ok that's it - initial setup should be done and you're good to go.